If you have any comments or concerns regarding the materials

 As required by RCW 90.58.030 (2e) Stevens County in its Shoreline Master Program (pages 20-21) has designated Shorelines of Statewide Significance.
 Deer Lake, Loon Lake and Long Lake have shorelines of statewide significance.
 Stevens County Code Title 13, Critical Areas Ordinance enacted in 2004, should be consulted for detailed information regarding activities in wetlands.

-13, Critical Areas Ordinance for details.)
+Ordinance for details.)
 Buffers are measured from the delineated boundary of the wetland.
-Delineation means the determination of an area’s boundaries in the field according to the
+Delineation means the determination of an area’s boundaries in the field according to the application of

 Buffer requirements for “lakes of statewide significance” within Stevens County are found in the Stevens County Critical Areas Ordinance on page 13 as follows: